 If all of that shopping makes you hungry, there are plenty of places to stop all along State Street!
 Try Tutto Pasta, a family restaurant serving a wide variety of authentic, delicious Italian dishes and Fresco Rooftop Restaurant and Lounge, located on the rooftop of the Madison Museum of Contemporary Art.
 For dessert, step into the Chocolate Shoppe Ice Cream Co and savor more than 40 Madison-made, super-premium flavors.
 Or visit the Red Elephant Chocolate Cafe and savor their decedent chocolates and candies.

 MORE FRESH-AIR FUN

-Explore the outdoors at no- or low-cost attractions including the Henry Vilas Zoo, home to more than 800 animals and the new Artic Passage exhibit and the Aldo Leopold Nature Center, where you can experience outdoor trails and interactive exhibits.
+Explore the outdoors at no- or low-cost attractions including the Henry Vilas Zoo, home to more than 800 animals or visit one of the 260 City of Madison Parks that offer lakes, pools, paths and sports of all sorts.
 Stroll through Olbrich Botanical Gardens to take in acre after acre of stunning display gardens or try the 20 miles of trails that are part of the UW-Madison Arboretum and home to prairies, woodlands and wetlands.

 Finish out your day at a Madison Mallards minor league baseball game.
 This league is dedicated to developing young collegiate players from strong baseball colleges around the country, and every game promises fun fan participation activities, from the "Duck Pond" to between-inning contests and more!